zudochkin/awesome-newsletters/README.md

 * [Ruby posts by Thoughtbot](https://thoughtbot.com/blog/tags/ruby)
 * [Rails Weekly](https://rails-weekly.ongoodbits.com/).
 Weekly inside scoop of interesting commits, pull requests and more from Rails, delivered to your inbox every Friday.
 * [Volt Framework](http://voltframework.com/).
 Volt is a framework for building data rich web applications shockingly fast.
-* [Green Ruby News](http://greenruby.org/).
-A feed of fresh links of the week about ruby, javascript, webdev, devops, collected by mose, xenor and tysliu every Sunday.
 * [Awesome Ruby Newsletter](https://ruby.libhunt.com/newsletter).
 A collection of awesome Ruby gems, tools, frameworks and software.

 ### PHP